Review of Neutral Naturalness: Models

-There are also several strongly-coupled UV completions of the twin Higgs framework.
-These include composite Higgs~\cite{Low:2015nqa,Barbieri:2015lqa}, holographic constructions~\cite{Geller:2014kta}, and universal extra dimensions~\cite{Burdman:2006jj}.
-The EFT form factors of composite twin Higgs models are determined by the discrete symmetry, differing from other scenarios.
-This framework can also accommodate anarchic flavor with significantly less fine-tuning~\cite{Csaki:2015gfd}.
+Strongly coupled composite completions, without reference to extra dimensions, have also been developed~\cite{Low:2015nqa,Barbieri:2015lqa}.
+Both constructions rely on the SO(8)$\to$SO(7) symmetry breaking pattern to ensure that the low energy Higgs physics exhibits custodial symmetry.
+Despite this similarity, a variety of other characteristics\textemdash such as how the $\mathbb{Z}_2$ symmetry is broken\textemdash distinguish the phenomena of different specific models.
+In addition, the EFT form factors of composite twin Higgs models are determined by the discrete symmetry, in contrast to other scenarios.
+This framework can also accommodate anarchic flavor with significantly less fine-tuning~\cite{Csaki:2015gfd} than traditional composite Higgs models.
 Precision electroweak constraints primarily apply to the Higgs quartic and are satisfied with only moderate tuning~\cite{Contino:2017moj}.

 Clearly, the twin Higgs scenario can be incorporated within various high scale designs.
 In some cases a particular completion need not be selected, while for others a specific high-energy construction is essential.
-Interestingly, a renormalization group improved analysis of the twin Higgs effective potential shows that the Higgs mass can be a largely UV independent prediction~\cite{Greco:2016zaz}.
+Interestingly, a renormalization-group-improved analysis of the twin Higgs effective potential shows that the Higgs mass can be a largely UV independent prediction~\cite{Greco:2016zaz}.